Contrast-Security-OSS/aws-fargate-example/README.md

 `kubectl create secret generic contrast-security --from-file=./contrast_security.yaml`

-*Note - You need to be in the same directory that contains the 'contrast_security.yaml' file, unless you explicitly pass the file location to kubectl as above.*
+*Note - You need to be in the same directory that contains the 'contrast_security.yaml' file, unless you explicitly pass the file location to kubectl as above.
+Make sure the namespace and/or label(s) match the AWS Fargate Profile created above.*

 ### Deploy Webgoat to an EKS cluster via AWS Fargate